-Between 2000 and 2016, Canada's GHG emissions decreased by
+Between 2000 and 2017, Canada's GHG emissions decreased by

-INDEXED TREND IN GHG EMISSIONS PER PERSON, PER UNIT OF GDP AND PER UNIT OF ENERGY CONSUMED, 2000-2016
+INDEXED TREND IN GHG EMISSIONS PER PERSON, PER UNIT OF GDP AND PER UNIT OF ENERGY CONSUMED, 2000-2017

-GHG EMISSIONS BY CANADIAN ECONOMIC SECTOR, 2000-2016
+GHG EMISSIONS BY CANADIAN ECONOMIC SECTOR, 2000-2017

-- Between 2000 and 2016, emissions from electricity production decreased 39%, largely because of Ontario's successful coal phase-out action plan, which started in 2001. - Emissions from oil and gas production increased 15% because of a 34% increase in production. - Emissions from buildings have decreased almost 5% despite an increase in floor space of 31% over the same period.
+- Between 2000 and 2017, emissions from electricity production decreased 43%, largely because of Ontario's successful coal phase-out action plan, which started in 2001. - Emissions from oil and gas production increased 23% because of a 46% increase in production. - Emissions from heavy industry have decreased almost 22% despite an increase in GDP of 12% in the industrial sector.
 This is largely due to higher energy efficiency standards.